livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 ```

 <div class="box-note">
-In retrospective, I realised that this step is not needed, it's just something the a LLM thought it makes sense, which it does somewhat, but is not necessary at all.
+I realised that inflating the balance is not actually needed, it's just something the an LLM thought it makes sense, which it does somewhat, but is not necessary at all.
 </div>

 All the levels were very educative!
 Huge thanks to the authors.